The unit of prices below is USd (¢) per bushel.

-A time period of excessive price volatility: A period of time characterized by extreme price variation (volatility) is a period of time in which we observe a large number of extreme positive returns.
-An extreme positive return is defined to be a return that exceeds a certain preestablished threshold.
+- Periods of excessive price variability.
+This occurs when we observe a large number of extreme positive returns.
+An extreme positive return is defined as a return that exceeds a certain pre-established threshold.
 This threshold is normally taken to be a high order (95 or 99%) conditional quantile, (i.e. a value of return that is exceeded with low probability: 5 or 1%).
-In this model, we are using the 95% quantile and look at time in 60-day increments.
+In this model we use the 95% and 97.5% quantiles.

-To define our lighting system, we implement a two-sided test based on a normal approximation for the binomial distribution.
-Using a period of 60 consecutive days that precede any date (i.e. D=60), we compare the probability value obtained from our stochastic model of returns with the chosen 5% probability of observing extreme return.
+We implement a one-sided test based on a normal approximation for the binomial distribution.
+Using a period of 60 consecutive days that precede any date (i.e. D=60), we test whether the probability value obtained from our stochastic model of returns is larger than the chosen 5% or 2.5% probability of observing extreme return.

-The decision rule imbedded in the color system is as follows:
+The decision rule embedded in the color system

 - RED or Excessive Volatility: If the probability value is less than or equal to 2.5%, the null that violations (i.e. days of extreme price returns) are consistent with expected violations is highly questionable, meaning that we are in a period of an excessive number of days of extreme price returns relative to that expected by the model ; therefore we characterize that date as belonging to a period of excessive volatility.

 - ORANGE or Moderate volatility: If the probability value is bigger than 2.5% or less than or equal to 5%, the null that violations are consistent with expectations is questionable at a low level, meaning that we are in a period of moderate number of days of extreme price returns relative to that expected; therefore we characterize that date as belonging to a period of moderate volatility.